lisa-ufersa/django-quickproject/README.md

 }
 ~~~

+To include new users create a new endpoint to the User model or add new users using the Admin Django Interface.
 #### Managers and Services

 Managers and Services play essential roles in managing data and handling business logic within Web APIs.